bibbox/img-bbmri-eric-negotiator/README.md

 ## Use Different Negotiator Version:

 If you want to deploy an other negotiator version feel free to replace the bbmri-negotiator.war file with your version.
-To create a bbmri-negotiator.war download the [negotiator v2](https://github.com/BBMRI-ERIC/negotiator-v2) repository and compile it: `mvn clean compile war:war`.
+To create a bbmri-negotiator.war download the [negotiator v2](https://github.com/BBMRI-ERIC/negotiator-v2) repository and compile it:

+`mvn clean compile war:war`

-This wil create a bbmri-negotiator-*version*.war ind the target directory.
+This will create a bbmri-negotiator-*version*.war ind the target directory.